SAP-archive/docs/concepts/collaboration/organisation.md

 permalink: /concepts/organization-account
 ---

-# Organization
+# Organizations

-Organizations are shared accounts where groups of people can collaborate across many bots at once.
-Administrators can manage member access to the organization's bots.
+Organizations are shared accounts allowing groups of people to collaborate on many bots at the same time.
+Administrators manage member access to an organization's bots.

 ## Create and manage an organization

 From your profile, you can create **private** and **public** organizations.
-Everyone can view public organizations : the bots inside as well as the members.
-Private organizations are only visible by its members.
+Everyone can view public organizations, their bots, as well as their members.
+Private organizations can only be viewed by their members.

-Inside an organization, all members have the same permissions on bots.
-Only admins can update the members list and change the settings of the organization.
+Within an organization, all members have the same bot permissions.
+However, only administrators can update the members list and change the organization settings.

 ## Transfer your bots

-To transfer an existing bot, go to the settings page of this bot, and under the **danger** zone you can transfer the bot to one of your organization.
+To transfer an existing bot, go to the **Settings** page for the bot.
+Under **Danger Zone**, you can can then transfer the bot to one of your organizations.

-## What's the difference between user and organization account?
+## What's the difference between my user account and an organization account?

 Your user account is your identity on Recast.AI.
 Your user account can be a member of any number of organizations.